ACLU sues Washington state licensing department, saying license suspensions over traffic fines punish poor people

 Washington stopped suspending licenses for nonpayment in cases of non-moving violations such as parking tickets.
 Some states, including Oregon and California, have stopped suspending licenses for failure to pay.

-For 33-year-old Danielle Pierce, one of the plaintiffs in the case, what started as a ticket for failure to wear a seat belt spiraled into more than $10,000 of debt and years without a license.
+For 33-year-old Danielle Pierce, one of the plaintiffs in the case, what started as a speeding ticket spiraled into more than $10,000 of debt and years without a license.

-Pierce struggled with drug addiction and was living in her car in 2011 when she received a $176 ticket for failure to wear a seat belt, according to the complaint.
+Pierce struggled with drug addiction and was living in her car in 2011 when she received a $175 speeding ticket, according to the complaint.

 When she didn’t pay the ticket, the state suspended her license.
 Over the next few years, Pierce received more traffic tickets and multiple charges for driving while license suspended.
 She couldn’t pay any of them, she said.